sangallimarco/react-xstate-hoc/README.md

 ```

-## Using enums
+### Using enums

-You can also use enums for states, actions,
+You can also use enums for states, actions, schema ...

 ```typescript
 import { assign, log } from 'xstate/lib/actions';